tokio-rs/tokio-rfcs/rfc.md

 The new `tokio` crate will have a similar API to `tokio-core`, but with a few notable differences:

-* All APIs that take `&Handle` today will have this argument removed.
-For example `Timeout::new(dur)` instead of `Timeout::new(dur, &handle)`.
-* The `Remote` and `Handle` types are removed
-* `Core` is now both `Send` and `Sync`
-* Public methods on `Core` take `&self` instead of `&mut self`.

-The removal of the `&Handle` arguments are made possible through the event loop management detailed below.
-The removal of `Handle` and `Remote` is made possible through two separate avenues:

-* First and foremost, the ability to `spawn` futures onto a `Core` has been removed.
-This is discussed more in the spawning futures section below.
-* Next, the `Core` type itself is now `Send` and `Sync`, namely allowing for concurrent registration of I/O objects and timeouts.
+* `Core` is now both `Send` and `Sync`, but methods continue to take `&mut self` for `poll` and `turn` to ensure exclusive access when running a `Core`.
+This restriction may also be lifted in the future.
+* The `Handle` type is now also both `Send` and `Sync`.
+This removes the need for `Remote`.
+The `Handle` type also has a `global` method to acquire a handle to the global event loop.
+* All spawning related functionality is removed in favor of implementations in the `futures` crate.

+The removal of the distinction between `Handle` and `Remote` is made possible through removing the ability to spawn.
+This means that a `Core` itself is fundamentally `Send`-compatible and with a tweak to the implementation we can get both `Core` and `Handle` to be both `Send` and `Sync`.

+All methods will continue to take `&Handle` but it's not required to create a `Core` to acquire a `Handle`.
+Instead the `Handle::global` function can be used to extract a handle to the global even tloop.

 The remaining APIs of `Core` are the `run` and `turn` methods.
 Although `Core` is `Send` and `Sync` it's not intended to rationalize the behavior of concurrent usage of `Core::run` just yet.
-Instead both of these methods are explicitly documented as "this doesn't make sense to call concurrently".
+Instead both of these methods continue to take `&mut self`.
 It's expected that in the future we'll rationalize a story for concurrently calling these methods, but that's left to a future RFC.

 ## Event loop management